nginx-proxy/acme-companion/docs/Zero-SSL.md

 These variables can be set on the proxied containers or directly on the **acme-companion** container.

-If you don't have a ZeroSSL account, you can let **acme-companion** create a Zero SSL account with the adress provided in the `ACME_EMAIL` or `DEFAULT_EMAIL` environment variable.
-Note that the adresse that will be used must be a valid email adress that you actually own.
+If you don't have a ZeroSSL account, you can let **acme-companion** create a Zero SSL account with the address provided in the `ACME_EMAIL` or `DEFAULT_EMAIL` environment variable.
+Note that the address that will be used must be a valid email address that you actually own.